 Q: What does Amazon Kinesis Data Streams manage on my behalf?

 Amazon Kinesis Data Streams manages the infrastructure, storage, networking, and configuration needed to stream your data at the level of your data throughput.
 You do not have to worry about provisioning, deployment, ongoing-maintenance of hardware, software, or other services for your data streams.
-In addition, Amazon Kinesis Data Streams synchronously replicates data across three facilities in an AWS Region, providing high availability and data durability.
+In addition, Amazon Kinesis Data Streams synchronously replicates data across three facilities in an Amazon Web Services Region, providing high availability and data durability.

 Q: What can I do with Amazon Kinesis Data Streams?